exeayush18/To_Do_Manager/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Author

-- Name: Aarush Jain
+- Name: Ayush Singh